Cutibacterium (ex.Propionibacterium) species

 • Slow growth, often >5-6d.

-• Reclassification of Propionibacterium species as originally described due to the bacteria producing propionic acid as a fermentation product.
-Bacteria are seen in a wide range of conditions: including cheeses (Swiss), ruminants stomachs, human skin.
+• The reclassification of Propionibacterium species, as described initially, is due to the bacteria producing propionic acid as a fermentation product.
+Bacteria are seen in various conditions, including cheeses (Swiss), ruminants, stomachs, and human skin.
 Based on 16s ribosomal analysis, this is now divided into the following:

 • Acidipropionibacterium gen. nov.